nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### **4.3 Navigating the UI**

 Although most of the buttons you see on the screen are clickable, the UI has been designed primarily to be navigated using the command line interface.
+The commands listed in this section will help you navigate the UI without leaving keyboard.

-#### Listing all contacts : `contacts`
+#### Viewing all contacts : `contacts`

-Shows a list of all contacts in CoLAB.
+Displays a panel with a list of all contacts in CoLAB.

 Format: `contacts`